kyma-project/kyma/hack/README.md

 ## Overview

-This package contains various scripts that are used by Hydroform developers.
+This package contains various scripts that are used by Kyma developers.

 ### Purpose